WAV stands for Wheelchair Accessible Vehicle. This means you can travel in the vehicle while seat in your wheelchair

 We’ll arrange this for you.
 You can add up to three named drivers and can change these at any time.

-Illustration of a steering wheel
+Illustration of a tow truck

 Breakdown cover